manishsaraan/node-oauth-app/README.md

 # Installation and Setup

-1. Clone this Repo
+1. Clone this project in development mode

 1.  `cd` into the project root folder, and install packages with `yarn or npm install`

-1)  Run `yarn start` to start app.

 1)  Run `yarn dev` to boot up the server in dev mode.
 This will enable hot reloading when your code changes.

+1)  Visit `[http://localhost:3030](http://localhost:3030)` to view the ui

+## Running in production

+1.  `cd` into the project root folder

+1. Build docker image with `docker build -t node-app .`

+1. Create container with `docker run -p 3030:3030 node-app`

 1)  Visit `[http://localhost:3030](http://localhost:3030)` to view the ui